mesolaries/SmartApiBundle/Request/README.md

     The value has to be a `callable`.
     An instance of `SmartRequest` will be passed as an argument.
+- `normalizer` key is optional.

+    This option allows to define the PHP callable applied to the given value.

+    For example, you may want to pass the 'trim' string to apply the `trim` PHP function.

+    _Note that the original request parameter will be replaced by the return value of the PHP callable._

 #### `process()` method:
 This method is optional.